HrudayYerramareddy/PokedexTracker/README.md

 **How to use the site**

-**Note refreshing tab and reopening tab currently works but after server ends progress ends: working on a fix **

 Use the tabs at the top to switch between games.
 Use the Normal and Shiny buttons to switch tracking modes.
 Click a Pokémon to mark it as caught.